-- Snorkel or swim with penguins, sea turtles, sea lions, iguanas and more.
+- Snorkel or swim with, sea turtles, sea lions, iguanas and more.

 - Photograph the remarkable bird life including the Blue and Red Footed Boobies, Frigate Birds and the magnificent Albatross of Espanola Island.

-- For the Anglers in the group, take on optional fishing days for Marlin, Tuna, or Wahoo.
+- For the Anglers in the group, take on optional add on fishing day(s) for Marlin, Tuna, or Wahoo.

 May 4th – 12th, 2017 – Sold Out

-Upon arrival to the modern, new Baltra airport Ron Modra will meet you and the safari begins with a shuttle into the Highlands of Santa Cruz where giant Galapagos tortoises roam wild.
+Pack an overnight bag as we head to Santa Cruz where the giant Galapagos tortoises roam wild.
 We have arranged the most authentic and unique glamping experience in the Galapagos.
 Modeled after an African Safari Camp, but with the dramatic backdrop of the Pacific Ocean and nearby Floreana Island, you’ll be immersed directly into a thrilling setting for photographing the giant Galapagos tortoises as they move from one watering hole to another across the camp grounds.
 During the months of June to February you will be able to see dozens of tortoises roaming throughout the Camp.
 March to May the tortoises tend to migrate to lower elevations nearby, but there is always some tortoises who have made the place home.

 In the evening, we will shuttle to the harborfront of Puerto Ayora, the island’s main town and largest in the Galapagos.
 Here we will tour the famed Charles Darwin Research Station, a must stop when visiting Santa Cruz.